astronomer/docs/learn/airflow-duckdb.md

 ## Step 1: Configure your Astro project

-To use DuckDB with Airflow install the [DuckDB Airflow provider](https://github.com/astronomer/airflow-provider-duckdb) in your Astro project, this will also install the newest version of the [DuckDB Python package](https://pypi.org/project/duckdb).
+To use DuckDB with Airflow, install the [DuckDB Airflow provider](https://github.com/astronomer/airflow-provider-duckdb) in your Astro project.
+This will also install the newest version of the [DuckDB Python package](https://pypi.org/project/duckdb).

 1. Create a new Astro project: